ShuvroWritesCode/open-notes/README.md

    OPENROUTER_API_KEY=your_api_key_here
    OPENROUTER_MODEL=your_preferred_model
    ```
-3. Deploy to Vercel:
+3. Deploy:
    - Push to GitHub
    - Connect your GitHub repository to Vercel
-   - Add the environment variables in Vercel dashboard (Project → Settings → Environment Variables)
+   - Add the environment variables in the Vercel dashboard under Settings → Environment Variables.

+## Contributing
+   - Found a bug?
+Open an **issue**.
+   - Have a feature idea?
+Submit a **pull request**.
+   - Keep it simple.

 ## License

 This project is under MIT license.

-## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue.
+Use it, fork it, break it.

 ## Acknowledgments

 - [OpenRouter](https://openrouter.ai/) for providing AI API access

+---
+This is nothing revolutionary.
+This is a simple, browser-based, quick note-taking tool that does what I needed it to do.
+With AI everywhere, I added a basic AI assist so I don’t have to copy and paste my notes into ChatGPT for quick explanations.
+If that sounds like something you’d find useful too, it’s here for you.